lisaguim/lisaguim/README.md

 - 🌱 I am currently studying a postgraduate degree in Data Science at DSA.

-- 😄 My goal is to one day work with AI and Machine Learning.
+- 🎯 My goal is to make a difference in the world through artificial intelligence.

 <!--Dropdown-->
 <details>
     <summary> More about me </summary>

-- I have a bachelor's degree in production engineering

-- Master data analyst at GSK
+- 📚 Bachelor’s degree in Production Engineering from IBMR and currently studying a postgraduate program in Data Science at the Data Science Academy.

+- 📈 Over 5 years of experience in the pharmaceutical industry in master data management and data governance.

+- 🥊 Passionate about continuous learning and a beginner in martial arts.

 </details>

 <!--statistic git-->